harvic3/nodetskeleton/README.md

 ### Root path

-If you need to manage a `root path` in your `application` then this part is configured in the `App` `infrastructure server module` that loads the controllers as well:
+If you need to manage a `root path` in your `application` then this part is configured in `App`, the `infrastructure server module` that loads the controllers as well:

 ```ts
 /*...*/